top of page

 But our next to last day on the island was spent visiting an area that very few visitors to Hawaii ever venture to: The 14,000 foot summit of the extinct volcano Mauna Kea - home to the largest astronomical obsevatory complex in the world!

 Taking a trip to the summit of Mauna Kea requires renting a 4-wheel drive vehicle, which I had done earlier in our trip when we were in Hilo.
 I had also done some advanced work, and arranged for Rosemary and I to get a guided tour of the 3.6 meter (148-inch) Canada-France-Hawaii Telescope.
-We started out very early, leaving the Kohala Coast and driving east through lava fields, until we gradually climbed into the upland plains where the cattle country is, and then continuing uphill onto the "Saddle Road" that runs between Mauna Loa to the west and Mauna Kea to the east.
+We started out very early, leaving the Kohala Coast and driving east through lava fields, until we gradually climbed into the upland plains where the cattle country is, and then continuing uphill onto the "Saddle Road" that runs between Mauna Loa to the south and Mauna Kea to the north.
 About halfway along this road is the turnoff for the narrow road that leads to the sumit of Mauna Kea.
 About halfway up this road, at an elevation of 9,200 feet above sea level, is the Visitor Center.
 We spent a little over an hour at the Visitor Center, in order to acclimate to the change in elevation (which was a must, considering that we had started out that morning at sea level!!).
 While at the visitor center we picked up some neat souvenirs, including Mauna Kea Observatory t-shirts, sweatshirts, hoodies, and mugs!

 Then, after enjoying a cup of hot chocolate, we hopped in our SUV and started the drive to the summit.
 The trip was amazing.
 Immediately after leaving the visitor center, the landscape abrubtly changes.
 Soon, there is absolutely NO vegetation of any kind, and you are surrounded on both sides of the road by a continuous landscape of reddish-brown cinders!
 Arriving at the top, the white domes of the observatories were stark against the background that looked like the surface of Mars!
 It was a striking sight!